 Agreement with Dr. Gottesdiener.
-Under Dr. Gottesdiener's letter agreement, he is entitled to an annual base salary of at least \$450,882, is eligible to receive an annual target performance bonus of up to 50% of his base salary, as determined by the committee, and is entitled to certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+Under Dr. Gottesdiener's letter agreement, he is entitled to an annual base salary of \$450,882, subject to adjustment in the committee's sole discretion, is eligible to receive an annual target performance bonus of up to 50% of his base salary, as determined by the committee, and is entitled to certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."

 Agreement with Mr. Henderson.
-Under Mr. Henderson's letter agreement, he is entitled to an annual base salary of at least \$320,789, is eligible to receive an annual target performance bonus of up to 50% of his base salary, as determined by the committee, and is entitled to certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+Under Mr. Henderson's letter agreement, he is entitled to an annual base salary of \$320,789, subject to adjustment in the committee's sole discretion, is eligible to receive an annual target performance bonus of up to 50% of his base salary, as determined by the committee, and is entitled to certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."

-Agreement with Dr. Van der Ploeg.
-Under Dr. Van der Ploeg's letter agreement, he is entitled to an annual base salary of at least \$172,396, is eligible to receive an annual target performance bonus of up to 20% of his base salary, as determined by the committee, and will be entitled to certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."
+Agreement with Dr. Fiedorek.
+Under Dr. Fiedorek's letter agreement, he is entitled to an annual base salary of \$335,000, subject to adjustment in the committee's sole discretion, is eligible to receive an annual target performance bonus of up to 35% of his base salary, as determined by the committee, and is entitled to certain severance benefits, the terms of which are described below under "-Potential Payments Upon Termination or Change of Control."